akhanalcs/selfhosted-guides/services/recyclarr/README.md

 Check out their [docs](https://recyclarr.dev/guide/features) for more info.

 ## Steps
+1. Make sure you have Radarr running.
+If not, follow the [Radarr setup guide](../radarr/README.md).
-1. Add recyclaar to the list in main `.env` file
+2. Add recyclaar to the list in main `.env` file
    ```env
    COMPOSE_PROFILES="required,...,recyclaar"
    ```
-2. Open `recyclaar/secrets.yml` file and set the following:
+3. Open `recyclaar/secrets.yml` file and set the following:
     - `radarr_main_api_key`: Get it from Radarr > Settings > General > Security > API Key
-3. Give ownership of recyclarr data folder to your user
+4. Give ownership of recyclarr data folder to your user
    ```bash
    $ sudo chown -R $(id -u):$(id -g) -R /opt/docker/data/recyclarr
    ```
-4. Populate the `recyclarr.yml` file.
+5. Populate the `recyclarr.yml` file.
    - Most people get scared of apps with no UI, but it's really simple.
    - Just grab all the TRaSH quality profiles and custom formats, and quality definition from their [`config-templates` repo's `includes` folder](https://github.com/recyclarr/config-templates/tree/master/radarr/includes).
      - These are all the TRaSH quality profiles for 1080 and 4K: https://trash-guides.info/Radarr/radarr-setup-quality-profiles/#trash-quality-profiles